Megan Cohen believes in writing in community.

 Doing it again?

 Eventually.
 But not too often!
-If you want to hear about it when I do, sign up for e-mails here.
+If you want to hear about it when I do, get my (monthly or less) emails.

 want to write more?